 Their showdown for the championship a year later in Philadelphia was more decisive.
 Everyone knew Robinson had an extremely difficult time making 147 pounds, so Gavilan tried to take advantage, setting a fast pace and sweeping the first four rounds.
-But after that, the champion asserted himself and dominated the Cuban in the latter stages.
-If Sugar Ray didn’t look like an all-time great in the first fight, he certainly did in the second.
+But after that, the champion asserted himself and dominated the Cuban in the latter stages of the bout.
+If Sugar Ray didn’t look like an all-time great in his first battle with “The Keed,” he certainly did in the second.

 But then Robinson moved up to middleweight, eventually winning his second divisional crown when he stopped Jake LaMotta in the famous “St. Valentine’s Day Massacre” in 1951, while Gavilan defeated Johnny “Honey Boy” Bratton to become the new king at 147.
-For the next few years “The Hawk” maintained a busy schedule, mixing in a good number of non-title fight wins along with defenses against Billy Graham, Gil Turner, Chuck Davey and Carmen Basilio.
+For the next few years “The Hawk” maintained a busy schedule, mixing in a good number of non-title wins with championship defenses against Billy Graham, Gil Turner, Chuck Davey and Carmen Basilio.

 By 1954, he had pretty much cleaned out the division, so naturally Gavilan’s sights turned to the middleweights; after all, Robinson had retired, hanging up the gloves after his traumatic defeat to Joey Maxim in June of 1952.
-Ray would return in 1955, but in the meantime Carl “Bobo” Olson had secured the vacant 160 lb. title with his win over Randy Turpin.
+Ray would return in 1955, but in the meantime Carl “Bobo” Olson had secured the vacant 160 pound title with his win over Randy Turpin.
 Like Gavilan, Olson’s record also featured a pair of losses to Robinson.
 In 1950 he was knocked out in twelve rounds and in ’52 he surprised some by giving Ray a bit of trouble before the champion rallied to secure a unanimous decision.
 But since then Olson had put together a twelve fight win streak; he was a clear favorite to retain his title against Gavilan.

 The two champions were a study in contrasts in the days leading up to the match.
 The smile never seemed to leave Gavilan’s face, while a perpetual grimace never left Olson’s.
 The press loved the good-natured Gavilan and the papers were filled with photos of the happy Cuban’s pearly-white grin.